mount(8) - phpMan

 created with any Unicode characters.
 Without this option, a '?'

-':' because it is otherwise illegal on the vfat filesystem.
-The
+is ':' because it is otherwise invalid on the vfat filesystem.

-escape sequence that gets used, where u is the unicode charac-
+The escape sequence that gets used, where u is the Unicode char-

 posix Allow two files with names that only differ in case.
 This